 Eight international offices, seven countries, five languages and one topic – breaking the gender bias.
 Our teams in Europe and Latin America have all taken some time this week to consider the key themes of this year’s International Women’s Day, including the main theme for this year’s campaign – to #BreakTheBias.

-Our teams each held a round-table workshops, with some teams staging two to account for those joining online as well as in our physical offices.
+Our teams each held a round-table workshop, with some teams staging two to account for those joining online as well as in our physical offices.
 Colleagues were asked to reflect on their own experiences of bias against women in their careers and to consider what we can do to #BreakTheBias.